Love in Kilnerry

-Love in Kilnerry is a 2022 American romance comedy film written, produced, and directed by Daniel Keith in his directorial debut.
+Love in Kilnerry is a 2022 American romantic comedy film written, produced, and directed by Daniel Keith in his directorial debut.
 The film stars Keith, Kathy Searle, Roger Hendricks Simon, James Patrick Nelson, Sybil Lines, Sheila Stasack, and Tony Triano.
 The first draft edit of the film played to peers in the US on October 18, 2019, at the New Hampshire Film Festival and the San Diego International Film Festival simultaneously.
 The film went through two more years of edits and reshoots before being completed in 2021.
 Archway Pictures released the film theatrically in North America in limited cities starting April 8 and a wide release on May 13, 2022.
-It played in over 100 cities for 21 weeks against the summer blockbusters, like Top Gun: Maverick, Jurassic Dominion, Dr. Strange, and Elvis.

 The comedy's narrative is focused on the fictional town of Kilnerry, New Hampshire, whose residents panic after the Environmental Protection Agency informs them that mandatory changes to their chemical plant could dramatically increase their sexual libido.
-Love in Kilnerry and Keith received critical acclaim and forty-five film festival awards and twenty-six nominations for Best Screenplay, Best Director, Best Film, Best Actors, Best Cinematography, and Best Ensemble.

 Plot

 The small sleepy remote town of Kilnerry struggles as most of the residents are elderly and the younger ones will be going off to college soon.
 When a representative from the EPA visits the town's quarterly townhall meeting to tell them their chemical plant has been polluting the waters and creating toxic fish, they learn a new mandatory process, called P172, must be adapted by the plant.
 However, there is one small side effect.
 When exposed to P172, laboratory rats have shown a dramatic increase in sexual libido.
 The residents panic and chaos ensues.
 The sheriff struggles to maintain order over the following months as chaos and mayhem ensue; a catastrophic orgy attempt, indecent exposure, the priest becomes a nudist to be closer to God, and some of the more decrepit residents compete in a dance competition with a risqué performance.
 Just as the sheriff has reached his breaking point in an effort to control everyone and keep the town from changing, the EPA returns to inform them that they discovered the rats had been used in a previous pheromone test and that P172 has no side effects.
 Plagued with guilt, they realize that by thinking they had no control, they learned to open up, accept others, throw caution to the wind and live again, and fall in love.
 The sheriff is faced with his actions and apologizes to the town.
 The residents go on to embrace a new life and create new destinies.